 Investing in farmland isn’t nearly as difficult as it once was.
-Real estate crowdfunding platforms have sprung up in recent years that enable investors to participate in farmland investing with as little as a few thousand dollars.
+Farmland real estate crowdfunding platforms have sprung up in recent years that enable accredited investors to participate in farmland investing with as little as $15k.

 AcreTrader enables investors to add farmland to their portfolios, even without any previous experience in the farming industry.
 AcreTrader handles all the investment and management details, limiting your involvement directly to investing.
 Best of all, you can participate in farm properties offered on the platform with just a few thousand dollars.